Associate Professor of English and Director of the College Writing Program

 Teaching interests: writing and rhetoric; writing and digital media; writing technologies; science writing; director of Lafayette’s College Writing Program

-Research interests: generative AI; writing in digital environments; internet studies; literacy studies; composition pedagogy; investigating the influence of the internet on contemporary authorship
+Research interests: writing in digital environments; internet studies; literacy studies; composition pedagogy; authorship; current research is a qualitative study on the adoption of large language models by workplace writers

 Selected publications: